 One of the biggest mistakes that unprofitable traders make is over-trading and over-managing their trades.
-As human beings, we have the desire for action and involvement.
+As human beings, we have a desire for action and involvement.
 This tends to cause us to always want to have a trade open or always want to manipulate the trades we do have open.
 I can promise you that this will only lead to less and less profitability.

 Here is how the strategy works

 Looks for trends on these longer-term charts that have good momentum in the respected direction.
 Something like this:.

 Identify the direction of the trend (bear or bull).
 Make a note to only look for entries in the direction of that trend (for instance, if it is a bullish trend, look for buys).